Article

 Kanban

-Kanban is a methodology that emphasizes workflow visualization, limiting work in progress and focusing on continuous learning and improvement.
+Kanban is a methodology that emphasizes workflow visualization, limiting work in progress, and continuous learning and improvement.

 The Kanban board is a key tool, enabling teams to visually manage work, track progress, and identify bottlenecks.